jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/dylan/index.md

 7. Click on 'Upload Extension'
 8. Next, click on 'Continue with Installation'.
 9. Go to `http://127.0.0.1/exponentcms/themes/simpletheme/{rce}.php`
-   in order to execute commands
+   in order to execute commands.

 System Information: